Planning-nl/vue3-i18n/README.md

 > Notice that `number` and `datetime` simply concatenate the parts returned by `numberParts` and `datetimeParts`.

 ### Reactive translation objects
-If you have a dynmically changing translations object and need it to be reactive, wrap the object into `reactive` before passing it to `translate`:
+If you have a translations object that will change dynamically, wrap the object into `reactive` before passing it to `translate`:

 ```typescript
 const reactiveTranslations = translate(reactive({} as any));